charan-1230/Custom_C-Shell/README.md

     - When multiple hop parameters are executed in a single user prompt, the shell processes each parameter sequentially.
 If any parameter is invalid or causes an error, the shell prints a descriptive error message for that specific parameter and continues processing the remaining valid parameters without terminating the command execution.

 #### REVEAL:

+- **Syntax:**
+  - `reveal <flags> <path/name>`.

 - Lists files and directories in the specified path.

 - Supports flags:
   - `-a`: Show hidden files.
   - `-l`: Show detailed information (permissions, size, owner, etc.).

+  - Following cases are handled in case of flags :

+    - reveal -a <path/name>

+    - reveal -l <path/name>

+    - reveal -a -l <path/name>

+    - reveal -l -a <path/name>

+    - reveal -la <path/name>

+    - reveal -al <path/name>

+  - Handled the cases where there are multiple l & a like:-

+    - reveal -lala <path/name>

 - Assumes a maximum of 1024 entries in a directory.

 - Handles errors for invalid paths or flags.

 - **Assumptions:**
+    - You can assume that the paths/names will not contain any whitespace characters.

     - It is assumed that no path name starts with a `-` symbol.

     - If `reveal -` is executed but there are no previous directories set, the shell will print: